alexsarrell/alexsarrell/README.md

 - 👀 I’m interested in Unity/C# development, Web-layout
 - 🌱 I’m currently learning C++ dev
 - 💞️ I’m looking to collaborate on something fun things
-- 📫 How to reach me work mail alexsarrell.workspace@gmail.com
+- 📫 How to reach me: my work mail is alexsarrell.workspace@gmail.com

 <!---
 alexsarrell/alexsarrell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.